reasonml-editor/reason-mode/README.md

 ### Manual Installation

 Download `reason-indent.el`, `reason-interaction.el`, `reason-mode.el` and `refmt.el` at the root of this repository and place it in a `vendor` file next to your Emacs configuration files.
-Then place the following somewhere in you `.emacs.el`:
+Then place the following somewhere in your `.emacs.el`:

 ```lisp
 (add-to-list 'load-path "/path/to/vendor")